LitiumAB/Samples/Samples/Erp connector app/README.md

 5. Litium Handler

-Litium Handler is defined to process the message which was sent over from Connect server, currently we wrote all the raw data into log files that looks like this:
+Litium Handler is defined to process the message which was sent over from Connect server, currently we wrote all the raw data into log files that looks like this

 6. OpenApi Specification Generation.